Medical Evacuation Travel Insurance

 • Over 2 million tourists need emergency medical transportation each year

-• Over 10 million get admitted to a hospital during international travel.
+• Over 10 million people are admitted to hospitals during international travel.

 While you are traveling abroad, a sudden life-threatening illness/sickness or injury can sabotage your trip and leave you with long-term financial debt.
 And if you’re far from your home country, it’s even worse.

 Medical expenses in some countries, such as the United States, are extremely high.
-Emergency Medical Transportation can cost tens of thousands of dollars or more, especially if you are in a remote location with limited medical facilities.
+Emergency Medical Transportation can cost tens of thousands of dollars, especially if you are in a remote location with limited medical facilities.

 A comprehensive travel insurance plan with emergency medical evacuation benefits will help reduce out-of-pocket medical expenses, including the need for air ambulance transportation for urgent medical attention.